Why isn’t Lorraine or This Morning on ITV today?

 World Cup matches will result in temporary changes to ITV’s television schedule

-Lorraine and This Morning will both be off of ITV’s schedules in the coming days as a result of the World Cup.
+Lorraine and This Morning will both be off of ITV’s schedules this week as a result of the World Cup.

-The international football tournament kicks off in Qatar on Sunday (20 November).
+The international football tournament kicked off in Qatar on Sunday (20 November).

 As Qatar is three hours ahead of the UK, some of the matches will occur in the morning and the early afternoon.